featbit/featbit/README.md

 [**Slack Channel**](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ) - An online support channel that helps you to solve the problem.

-[**Discusssion Forum**](https://github.com/featbit/featbit/discussions)  - Community forum that you can request new features, ask questions, show-n-tell, etc.
+[**Discusssion Forum**](https://github.com/featbit/featbit/discussions), where you can request new features, ask questions, show-n-tell, etc.

-[Code of conduct](https://github.com/featbit/featbit/blob/main/code_of_conduct.md) - How we promote and maintain a harassment-free experience for everyone in our community.
+[Code of conduct](https://github.com/featbit/featbit/blob/main/code_of_conduct.md) - How we promote and maintain a harassment-free experience in our community.

 ## Contribute to FeatBit